Aile0n/calendar-java/THIRD-PARTY-NOTICES.md

 This project depends on third‑party libraries.
 Their licenses are summarized below to help you understand your obligations when using, distributing, or modifying this software.

-This list is based on pom.xml as of 2025-10-08.
+This list is based on pom.xml as of version 1.0.0 (2025-10-09).
 Always verify on Maven Central and vendor sites for the most current terms.

 ## Runtime dependencies

 - com.calendarfx:view 12.0.1
   - License: CalendarFX commercial license by DLSC (vendor license).
 See https://dlsc.com/products/calendarfx/
   - Notes: CalendarFX is a commercial product.
 Use in production typically requires a paid license from DLSC unless you qualify under a specific offering.
-Confirm your organization’s license.
+Confirm your organization's license.

 - org.openjfx:javafx-controls 22.0.1
   - License: GNU General Public License, version 2, with the Classpath Exception (GPLv2 + CE)